US Core Implementation Guide

 Contained Resources

 When responding to a query, servers SHOULD not use inline contained resources to represent the returned data.
-The only time a contained resource can be used is when the source data exists only within the context of the FHIR transaction.
-For example, the guidance in the Medication List page describes how a contained Medication in MedicationRequest is used for representing the medication.
+A contained resource can only be used when the source data exists within the context of the FHIR transaction.
+For example, the guidance in the Medication List page describes how a contained Medication in MedicationRequest is used to represent the medication.
 In addition, if referencing a contained resource in a US Core Profile, the contained resource SHOULD be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 Suppressed Data

-In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the DataAbsentReason Code System such as masked may exceed the data receiver’s access rights to know.
+In situations where the specific piece of data is hidden for security or privacy reasons, using a code from the DataAbsentReason Code System such as masked may exceed the data receiver’s access rights to know.
 However, masking data SHOULD be handled based on implemented policies.
 For elements with a minimum cardinality = 0 (including elements labeled Must Support), the element SHOULD be omitted from the resource.
 For Mandatory elements (in other words, where the minimum cardinality is > 0), use the code “unknown” following the guidance on Missing Data in the Conformance Sections.

 SNOMED CT United States Edition